fundacion-sadosky/vbox_cve_2017_10235/README.md

 Proof of concept
 ================

 Because the setup of the network device is far from trivial, and to avoid building a custom driver for it, the E1000 driver of a generic Linux kernel was modified to generate the descriptors (both context and data) that trigger the overflow.
-This modified kernel is available for `download <https://github.com/fundacion-sadosky/vbox_cve_2017_10235/releases/download/v1.0/linux-image-4.8.0-vbox-e1k-buffer-overflow-poc_4.8.0-1_amd64.deb>`_ from this repo.
+This modified kernel is available for [download][poc_download] from this repo.
 It has been tested in an Ubuntu 16.04 guest, causing a crash both in Linux and Windows hosts.
-A detailed description is available `here <./poc/>`_.
+A detailed description is available [here](./poc/).

 Possible solutions
 ==================

-The vulnerability was fixed in `Changeset 67974 <https://www.virtualbox.org/changeset/67974/vbox/trunk/src/VBox/Devices/Network/DevE1000.cpp
->`_ (`bugref:8881`).
-The checks made as `Assert()` in `e1kFallbackAddToFrame` were converted to explicit checks as `if` statements, that now remain active in a release build (similar to what was already done in `e1kAddToFrame`).
+The vulnerability was fixed in [Changeset 67974][Changeset_67974] (`bugref:8881`).
+The checks made as `Assert` in `e1kFallbackAddToFrame` were converted to explicit checks as `if` statements, that now remain active in a release build (similar to what was already done in `e1kAddToFrame`).
 Also `cbTxAlloc` is now set to zero in both branches (loopback mode and normal mode) in `e1kXmitAllocBuf`.

 An additional (defensive) check suggested here, not implemented in the changeset, could be to place, in `e1kFallbackAddSegment` (and similarly in `e1kAddToFrame`), before the call to `PDMDevHlpPhysRead`, to explicitly check for potential overflow the buffer with guest memory (mainly that `u16TxPktLen` plus `u16Len` be less that the `aTxPacketFallback` buffer length).